The Importance of Trip Plans for Hikers

 How to Do It Right

-1. Pick a reliable contact – Someone who will notice if you don’t check in and won’t brush it off.
+Pick a reliable contact – Choose someone who will notice if you don’t check in and won’t brush it off.

-4. Leave redundancy – A written copy in your car at the trailhead, and one at home.
-A texted screenshot works, but a printed map with notes works better.
+Leave redundancy – A written copy in your car at the trailhead and one at home.
+A texted screenshot works, but a printed map with notes is better.

 The Mental Game